How To Soften Coarse Gray Hair

 Woman applying essential oils to soften her gray hair

-2. Stop Using Heating Tools: Heat damages hair.
+2. Stop Using Heating Tools: Heat damages hair and may cause yellowing of white hair (5).
 Curling irons, flat irons, blow dryers, straightening treatments, perms, and crimping tools require heat.
-Putting your hair through so much heat every day can leave it rough and dry.
-Find alternatives for heating tools.
+Putting your hair through so much heat every day can leave it rough and dry (5).
+Find alternatives for heating tools, such as heatless hair rollers.

-3. Find The Right Products: Hair damage can be repaired using the right hair products (4).
+3. Find The Right Products: Hair damage can be repaired using the right hair products (5).
 Find a mild shampoo that doesn’t strip your hair dry.
 Use a conditioner whenever you wash your hair.
+You should opt for sulfate-free shampoos designed for coarse or gray hair.
+Look for products that contain natural oils, such as argan oil and jojoba oil, which can help restore moisture.

 4. Stop Over-Grooming Your Hair: Excessive hair washing or combing can lead to hair damage.
 Wash your hair twice a week.
 If you have an oily scalp, opt for using a co-wash or a conditioning cleanser mid-week.
 Do not comb or style your hair too much.
 Give your hair a few days off and let it fall naturally.
 Avoid tight hairstyles that pull on your hair.